MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-vm.md

 # Get VM

-This article explains the Get VM activity that is used to retrieve an existing VM based on the filters you specify.
+The Get VM activity is used to retrieve an existing VM based on the filters you specify.
+In this article, you'll learn about the Get VM activity.

 The activity publishes all of the data from the required and optional properties into published data.

-The following tables list the required and optional properties and published data for this activity:
+The following tables list the required and optional properties and published data for this activity.

-## Get VM filters
+## Get VM Filters

 | Element   | Description   |
 |:---|:---|